lei720/ghdb-ws/README.md

 them to a file named "results".

-The scraper already has a sample of links for different catagories, just uncomment the one you wish to activate.
+The scraper already has a sample of links for different categories, just uncomment the one you wish to activate.

 then to start run.